thomruns/tasklist/README.md

 Reference for date of modifications; may be deleted upon app completion

 ## Task deletion functionality
-Functionality for clearing all tasks from list
+Functionality for clearing all tasks from list after confirmation

 ## Task filter functionality
 Functionality for filtering the task list